Improving sensitivity of the ARIANNA detector by rejecting thermal noise with deep learning: Introduction

 The sensitivity can be increased by simply lowering the trigger threshold which records additional neutrino interactions that produce smaller signal strengths in the radio detector.
 The problem with this is that the trigger thresholds are already set close to the thermal noise floor such that the trigger rate is dominated by unavoidable thermal noise fluctuations.
 The trigger rate on thermal noise fluctuations changes drastically with threshold.
 For example, an amplitude threshold trigger with a two out of four antenna coincidence logic has a trigger rate increases by about six orders-of-magnitude if the trigger threshold is lowered from four times the RMS noise, $V_{\text{RMS}}^{\text{noise}}$, to just three time $V_{\text{RMS}}^{\text{noise}}$ \cite{Glaser2020Bandwidth}.
 Therefore, the trigger threshold is limited by the maximum data rate a radio detector can handle which is typically on the order of \SI{1}{Hz} if a high-speed communication link exists.
 If the communication relies on Iridium satellite communication, the maximum data rate is limited to \SI{0.3}{mHz}.
 However, if thermal noise fluctuations are identified and rejected in real time, the trigger thresholds can be lowered while maintaining the same data rate, thus increasing the sensitivity of the detector.
 The sensitivity can be improved by up to a factor of two with the intelligent trigger system presented here (cf. Sec.~\ref{subsection:sensitivity}).

 In this paper it is demonstrated that deep learning can be used to reject thermal noise in real time by implementing these techniques in the current ARIANNA data acquisition system.
-Deep learning, a branch of machine learning, is an artificial intelligence program that can be trained with labeled examples to learn features within a data set \cite{wang2017origin}.
-In recent years, utilizing deep learning techniques have increased the ability to sift through data more effectively \cite{Duarte_2018,kronmueller2019application,baldi2021deep}.
-The significant amount of data that need to be classified in real time with low latency in high energy physics experiments makes deep learning an ideal tool to use.
+Deep learning, a modern rebranding of neural networks, has been shown to outperform other methods in a variety of scientific and engineering areas, including in physics \cite{dl-baldi2014,baldi2021deep}.
+The significant amount of data that need to be classified in real time with low latency in high energy physics experiments makes deep learning an ideal tool to use \cite{Duarte_2018,kronmueller2019application}.
 By rejecting thermal events, the trigger rate can be increased dramatically while maintaining the required low rate of event transmission over the communication links from the remotely located ARIANNA stations.
 Overall, lower thresholds increase the effective volume of ice observed by each station, which is proportional to the sensitivity of the detector.

 This paper is organized as follows.
 Additional details on the ARIANNA detector are provided, along with the expected gain in sensitivity for this study.
 Next the trade off between network efficiency and processing time is assessed to find the optimal deep learning models for a representative sample of microprocessor platforms.
 The deep learning method is then compared to a template matching study to determine how well the more common approach performs.
 Then the current ARIANNA data acquisition system is evaluated to determine the suitability for a deep learning filter.
 Moreover, the specific predictions for the optimal deep learning model are experimentally verified for the current microprocessor hardware.
 Lastly, the deep learning filter is tested on measured cosmic rays to verify that they are classified similar to neutrino signal and not rejected as thermal noise.
 The paper concludes with a short summary and plans for the future.